meddy672/notebooks/README.md

 # Jupyter Notebook
 ![Alt Text](./1200px-Jupyter_logo.svg.jpg)

 Jupyter Notebook is a great way for fast prototyping and interactive learning.
-I created an interactive notebook showing different appraoches to work with some widely used python packages.
+I created an interactive notebook showing different approaches to work with some widely used python packages.

 Python - Panadas, Documents, & JSON Tutorial in action:
 - [Markdown](./python_tutorial.ipynb)